 The DMAD program is designed both for the artist and designer interested in acquiring skills as well as exploring the realm of digital media.
 The business sector is eager to find qualified candidates who not only understand a particular media format, but also know how to construct and develop projects and content.
 This program provides a concentrated overview of digital media incorporating fine arts issues and skills, design and concept development while introducing industry standard software.

 DMAD courses provide broad-based entry level training for a variety of industries, however, students are encouraged to work toward an Associate in Arts degree.
 Currently our program offers three certificates: a certificate in Computer Graphics, a certificate concentrating in Multimedia, and a Digital Graphics Production certificate.
 Students are introduced to a broad range of media, including 2-D and 3-D design, animation, illustration, painting, photography, video, music, sound recording, as well as narrative/sequential strategies and the techniques required to incorporate these areas into print, WEB site, CD, video and DVD output.

 For further information contact:

-Lisa Bloomfield, Chair, DMAD
+Steve Cox, Chair, DMAD

 Certificate Programs are offered in three areas for Digital Media Arts and Design: Computer Graphics, Multimedia, and Digital Graphics Production.
 All courses numbered 100 or higher are transferable to CSU schools.
 For more information on certificate programs, achieving your AA, or transferring to a university, please consult the OCC Catalog.